 - the permissible pressure decreases.

-5. Type of environment
+5. Type of working environment

 Gas, water, steam, oil or aggressive chemicals have different effects on the material.